segmentio/segment-docs/src/personas/identity-resolution/ecommerce-example.md

 ## Cross-Device Identification
 Users can have multiple touch points with an app ecosystem through more than one device.
 For example, users might interact with an eCommerce app through both a native app, a mobile browser and a web browser.

-Let’s continue with the example of Jane Doe.
+Let's continue with the example of Jane Doe.
 She now views the same mobile app SegKicks on her Android phone as well.

 Jane Doe logs into the Android phone with the same email janedoe@example.com.